awsdocs/amazon-redshift-developer-guide/doc_source/json-functions.md

 In addition, you can easily modify JSON strings to store additional key:value pairs without needing to add columns to a table\.

 We recommend using JSON sparingly\.
-JSON is not a good choice for storing larger datasets because, by storing disparate data in a single column, JSON does not leverage Amazon Redshift’s column store architecture\.
+JSON is not a good choice for storing larger datasets because, by storing disparate data in a single column, JSON does not use the Amazon Redshift column store architecture\.

 JSON uses UTF\-8 encoded text strings, so JSON strings can be stored as CHAR or VARCHAR data types\.
 Use VARCHAR if the strings include multi\-byte characters\.